 To be successful in this role, you must have:

-• Sound computer skills and competent in use of the suite of Microsoft Office programs and Zoom.
+- Experience in in-person and virtual training, including associated platforms, sound computer skills and competent in use of the suite of Microsoft Office programs

 For more information about the key responsibilities, pre-employment checks and salary expectations of the role, download the position description.